ROS-education/docker-dev-box/README.md

 *   Git (optional, for cloning this repository).
 *   Docker Compose (or the `docker compose` plugin).

+## 🌐 Network Configuration

+This container is configured to use **host networking** by default, providing direct access to the host's network stack.
+This means:

+- **SSH Server**: Available directly on host port 22
+- **Code Server**: Available directly on host port 8443
+- **No port mapping needed**: Services bind to host ports directly
+- **Better performance**: No network translation overhead

+⚠️ **Important**: If your host already runs SSH on port 22, you may need to configure port conflicts.
+See [HOST-NETWORK-SETUP.md](./HOST-NETWORK-SETUP.md) for detailed configuration options and troubleshooting.

 ## ▶️ Usage (Running with Docker Compose)

 This project includes a `docker-compose.yaml` file for easier management of the container and its volumes.